 Exhaust airflow requirements are calculated after the hood design is determined.
 The airflow volume is calculated using the enclosure's known open area and the airflow velocity needed to collect the contaminants.
 The collected airflow must be sufficient to prevent the escape of any contaminated air.

 ASSEMBLY

 - CAUTION -

-Do NOT connect the power source until after the air cleaner is completely assembled.
+Do not connect the power source until after the air cleaner is mounted.
+This will prevent electrical shock or equipment damage.